Financial Literacy Month: Complimentary Resources, Participation Options, Tips & History

 Each year the Senate votes on this resolution; in 2013 Senator Jack Read [D-RI] sponsored the initiative.
 The bill states “that the President issue a proclamation calling on the federal government, States, localities, schools, nonprofit organizations, businesses, other entities, and the people of the United States to observe the month with appropriate programs and activities.”

-To help other organizations fulfill the requirements of the bill, the NFEC provides tips for hosting an event and free personal finance resources.
-We commend those organizations that are promoting financial wellness, and encourage you to expand your program this year.
+To help other organizations fulfill the requirements of SR316, the NFEC provides complimentary personal finance resources and ideas for participating in Financial Literacy Month.
+We commend those organizations that are promoting financial wellness, and encourage you to expand your programs this year.